moead-framework/documentation/docs/documentation.rst

 Parent Selector
 --------------------------------------

-The parent selector is set in the algorithm contructor with the parameter :code:`parent_selector`.
+The parent selector is set as the parameter :code:`parent_selector` in the algorithm contructor.

 The parent selector is the component used to select solutions in the neighborhood before to use genetic operators to generate new offspring.
-The parent selector is an optional parameter of the algorithm, a default operator is used if the parameter is not set.
+The parent selector is an optional parameter of the algorithm, a default operator is used if the parameter is not set (two random solutions).

 ========================================= =========================================
 Common Name                               Name in the framework